sbjorkholt/ISSSV1337_2022/Week 2/Day7.md

 \includegraphics[width=0.5\linewidth]{./figures/internet}

 The internet is a great source of information.
-It's unfortunately also one of those examples where lots and lots of data makes it difficult to extract knowledge.
-Also, it can promote many manual processes where we sit and read webpage upon webpage, copy-paste tables or simply leave the information unused because manually processing it would take way too long.
+It's unfortunately also not the most accessible data always, and the more data you have, the more difficult it can be to extract knowledge.
+Relying on webpages as a source of information can produce many manual processes where we sit and read webpage upon webpage, copy-paste tables or simply leave the information unused because manually processing it would take way too long.
 This is one reason why we have webscraping.
+Webscraping is basically the going into a webpage, copying the content you need and pasting it into a document at your own computer -- except we let the computer do this labor instead of humans.

 So what is a webpage?
-Take Wikipedia. https://en.wikipedia.org .
+A webpage is a collection of information written in HTML that typically links to other webpages.
+Take Wikipedia for example. https://en.wikipedia.org .
 Wikipedia is a webpage -- an HTML document with lots of links to other HTML-documents.
 Most webpages are written in HTML, which stands for Hyper Text Markup Language.
-However, most of them also have so CSS (to make them beautiful) and Javascript (to make them exciting).
-We will come back to this.
+Information that is accessible in HTML is semi-structured.
+Most webpages also have some CSS (to make them beautiful) and Javascript (to make them exciting).
+We will come briefly back to these two other languages below.

 A webpage is always hosted on a server.
 This means somebody has the job of being the *host* of a server and maintain the daily functionality.
-You can choose to host your own server, you can even choose to use your own computer as a server.
+You can think of servers as big computers, and in fact, you can choose to host webpages on your own server if you buy one.
+You can even choose to use your own computer as a server.
 Yet, most often when making and publishing webpages, people choose to rent space on other people's (and companies') servers.
 You can for example host your webpage in the cloud, using service providers such as Google, Amazon, or even RStudio.

 Between the server and the webpage, you have the browser.
 This could be for example Firefox, Opera, Google Chrome or Internet Explorer.
 The browser interprets the information on the webpage so that it becomes human-readable.

-\includegraphics[width=0.5\linewidth]{./figures/webpage_structure}
+\includegraphics[width=1\linewidth]{./figures/webpage_structure}

 Webpage developers often talk about "frontend" and "backend" in a webpage.